08 Nov, 2017

 Using kerbside recycling bins to recycle household items reduces the amount of waste that goes into landfill.
 However, contamination of the recycling remains one of the biggest challenges for Council kerbside collection programs.

-Placing non-recyclables in recycling bins not only clogs up machines but increases the cost of recycling.
 During the process it is difficult to separate out non-recyclable from the recyclables items, impacting on the quality of the new material produced.

 Redland City Council reports that its recycling processing plant detects: